Home

 A slower cadence means more time in contact with the ground and a higher impact on your body.
 Even a 5% cadence increase can significantly reduce body impact forces when running.
 Research also shows a quicker cadence can help reduce the amount of pelvic drop and internal rotation of your leg.

-It is worth noting that the evidence suggests that most runnerst naturally choose to run with a cadence that is most economical (uses the least amount of energy) for them.
-Changing your cadence may cause you to work harder and fatigue more quickly.
-So, experimenting with other changes first (like reducing overstride) may be a better option.
+It is worth noting that the evidence suggests that most runners naturally choose to run with a cadence that is most economical (uses the least amount of energy) for them.

 How to assess running cadence

-Most running watches these days can tell you your cadence, but you can also count how many steps you take in 1 minute when you’re running at your preferred speed.
 An ideal cadence is currently thought to be equal to or more than 170 steps per minute.
 A cadence of fewer than 160 steps per minute may increase your risk of injury.

 How to increase your cadence

 Research has shown that it is best (and more sustainable) to increase cadence only a little at a time.
 You can download a metronome app to your phone and set it to 5% quicker than your current cadence.
-For example: If your current step rate or cadence is 160 steps per minute, set the metronome to 168 beats per minute.

-Do your regular training runs but try to incorporate 1 or 2-minute intervals at this new cadence.
+Then, do your regular training runs but try to incorporate 1 or 2-minute intervals at this new cadence.
 Of course, you won’t be able to do an entire run at this rhythm immediately because it will feel like a hard effort.
 But keep practicing, and it will get easier.

 What to avoid